-For the third architecture (Figure 4) we have also conducted experiments with the original data and with the synthetically made erroneous data.
+For the second architecture (Figure 3) we have also conducted experiments with the original data and with the synthetically made erroneous data.
 In Figure 9 we give the results of the classifications of the Clusterhead collecting only the classifications from the other Smart-It units.
-The training was done with sensitivity threshold of 0.88, while the testing with 0.70.
+The training was done with vigilance level of 0.88, while the testing with 0.70.
 The results show no significant difference among the classifications when all sensors are functioning correctly or when some of the sensors give only zero or random signal (in our case sensors number 12 and 17).

-Figure 9 Results of the classifications show significant data robustness of the third architecture with one Clusterhead collecting only clustering outputs from the other units.
+Figure 9 Results of the classifications show significant data robustness of the second architecture with one Clusterhead collecting only clustering outputs from the other units.